theamarks/Oyster-Insitu-Filtration/README.md

 ## File Details:

-- Raw data is in `Data/`
+- `Data/` Raw data
-- `manual_Corrections/` contains a .csv with field notes and observations used to cut "disturbed" data from the analysis (e.g. major boat wake)
+- `manual_Corrections/` contains a .csv with field notes and observations used to cut disturbed data from raw data (e.g. major boat wake)
 - `Thesis_Manuscript/` contains scripts used to construct CSUF thesis
 - `Publication_Analysis/` contains scripts used to analyze data for publication
 - `output/` will be populated by 10 sub-directories when `01_Data_wrangling.Rmd` is run